FERRY SERVICES - OUTLYING ISLANDS

 CENTRAL (CENTRAL PIER 5) TO CHEUNG CHAU

-First Ferry Triple-Deck Ordinary Ferry used on the Cheung Chau service.
-The upper deck has a "de-luxe" class cabin and rear sun deck
+Sun Ferry Triple-Deck Ordinary Ferry "Xin Guang" used on the Cheung Chau service seen in Cheung Chau Harbour.
+The upper deck has a "deluxe" class air conditioned cabin and rear sun deck

-The service is operated by “First Ferry” (New World First Ferry Services Limited).
+The service is operated by “Sun Ferry” (Sun Ferry Services Company Limited).
 There are both “Fast Ferry” and “Ordinary Ferry” services.
 Catamarans used for the Fast Ferry service have a capacity of up to 400, depending on type of boat.
 “Fast Ferries” are catamarans which reduce the journey time by 20 minutes.
-These have sealed windows with poor visibility.
+These have sealed windows, often with poor visibility.
 The Ordinary Ferry service uses mainly triple-deck ferries with a capacity of about 1500 although double-deck boats with a smaller capacity (about 600) may be used on some services.
 The Ordinary Ferry service provides much more of a cruise experience.
-Passengers are free to move around the ship and all “ordinary” ferries have a “de-luxe class” deck with air conditioning, more spacious seating, tables, TV screens and an open outdoor sundeck.
+Passengers are free to move around the ship and all “ordinary” ferries have a “deluxe class” deck with air conditioning, more spacious seating, tables, TV screens and an open outdoor sundeck.
 Ordinary ferries also have vending machines (operated by Octopus Card only) offering a range of drinks and snacks.
 Smoking is not allowed on any of the services (including on open decks).
 On many boats used on the Cheung Chau service the middle deck (ordinary class) of these triple-deck ferries has a back row of stern-facing seats sheltered by a canopy which on days of strong sunshine can be more comfortable then the exposed sun deck in de-luxe class.
-There are separate Octopus entry turnstiles for Ordinary Class and De-luxe class on entry to the pier or passengers can upgrade to De-Luxe Class using Octopus Card once on board.
-This is a busy service, used by commuters as well as visitors and at peak times (about 5pm to 9pm) on weekdays the Fast Ferry service can become full.
-Standing on the Fast Ferry is not allowed and visitors are advised to arrive at the pier turnstiles at least ten minutes before departure time if intending to take the Fast Ferry during peak times.
+There are separate Octopus entry turnstiles for Ordinary Class and Deluxe class on entry to the pier.
+A previous facility to upgrade to Deluxe Class using Octopus Card once on board until 10 minutes after departure was withdrawn in August 2014.
+The Cheung Chau route is a busy service, used by commuters as well as visitors and at peak times (about 5pm to 9pm) on weekdays the Fast Ferry service can become full.
+Standing on the Fast Ferry is not allowed and visitors are advised to arrive at the pier turnstiles at least five minutes before departure time if intending to take the Fast Ferry during peak times.
 Once full, the Fast Ferry departs (without waiting for scheduled departure time).
 Ferries operate at approximately 30 minute intervals during the daytime alternating between Fast Ferry and Ordinary Ferry until about midnight with additional peak time services.
-There are three Fast Ferry departures from Central and two from Cheung Chau between midnight and 6am.
+Overnight, there are three Fast Ferry departures from Central and two from Cheung Chau between midnight and 6am.

 TIMETABLE;